mnichols08/colt-steele/the-linux-command-line-bootcamp/notes/secton-06.md

 A useful command to determine the file type of a specified file, regardless of it's file extension is by using the `file` command.
 It could be beneficial if we were providing a program a file and allow the program to determine what to do with the file.

+Side Bar - "Multiple Word Argument" can be achieved by Multiple\ Word\ Argument because `\` tells the machine to ignore the next character programatically, just print it
+### Bad Habits to AVOID when creating files and folders
+In general stick to numbers and letters wherever possible.
+Always avoid spaces. kebab-case is usually best.
+Capitalization matters so stick with a clean format.